 Figure 7-1 Flow chart diagram of optimisation process highlighting how the permutation operations fit within the optimisation process.
 Boxes in green show the binary encoding of the design variables.
-Odd rectangles show the model generation and finite element analysis.
+Trapezoids show the model generation and finite element analysis.

+The design variables generated by Matlab were fed into Python functions that ranked the variables and broke any ties to generate the string of decimal numbers making up the design permutation.
+These were then used to generate the geometry of the T-joint weaves for the optimisation.

-The optimisation algorithm was limited to crossover so that the problem is reduced to a combinatorial problem.
+The genetic algorithm was limited to crossover of its design variables to produce the next generation so that the problem is reduced to a combinatorial problem.
 This is appropriate given that the overall design is the result of the combination of the final weft yarn positions.

 7.3 Results of the Optimisation

-The optimisation was run on the , in parallel, using an NSGA algorithm adapted for generating permutations of the design variables as set out in section 7.3.
-Each model was run using 8 cpus with three separate Matlab workers generating the input files and running the analysis.
+The optimisation was run on the University of Nottingham HPC (high performing computer cluster), in parallel, using an NSGA algorithm adapted for generating permutations of the design variables as set out in section 7.3.
+Each model was run using 8 CPUs, with three separate MATLAB workers generating the input files and running the analysis.
 The optimisation converged to a solution given by the design variable string:

 [9, 5, 6, 4, 7, 8, 0, 3, 2, 1]